lacuna/bifurcan/doc/comparison.md

 ![](../benchmarks/images/map_equals.png)

 This compares two maps which differ by a single element.
-Here Capsule is near-constant time, as it computes an incremental hash as elements are added and removed.
+Capsule is effectively `O(1)` by computing an incremental hash as elements are added and removed (these benchmarks use objects with inexpensive hashes, and therefore do not capture the potential drawbacks of this approach).
 Bifurcan is moderately faster than the mutable collections, Slang is equivalent, and the rest are slower.

 ---